-In difference of the combiners, a reducers finalizeReduce method is only called once per reducer (which means once per key).
+Different from combiners, a reducers finalizeReduce method is only called once per reducer (which means once per key).
 Therefore, a reducer does not need to reset its internal state at any time.

 Reducers can override beginReduce to perform preparation work.